doemefu/uzh_info1/README.md

 This repository contains all the ACCESS assignments for the Informatics 1 lecture at the University of Zurich (UZH).
 Each assignment is organized in its respective folder, with the folder name indicating the topic of the assignment.

+## Exam info

+No git-coding
+no

+### Tasks

+60 Points total
+- 3x kPrim: each 3 points --> Total 9
+- 7x programming: each from 6 to 11 points --> Total 51

 ## Assignment Summaries

 ### Overview by Tasks